Sonora Pass remains open.

 Find the best fishing locations: Fishing

-For a list of campgrounds, see
+For a list of open campgrounds, see

 Pinecrest Lake is the most popular destination for vacationers along Sonora Pass.
 It has something to offer for nearly everyone.
 Families love Pinecrest for its sandy beaches and marked off swimming areas where children can frolic.
 Boaters enjoy the crystal waters of a mountain lake without the annoying buzz of jet skis.